cover letter vs resume

 Cover Letter vs Resume: Purpose and Function

 The cover letter vs resume debate is one of the most talked-about topics in job seekers’ forums.
-These two documents are essential to the application process but serve different and vital purposes.
+Both your resume and cover letter are essential components of your job application, with the resume showcasing your qualifications and the cover letter highlighting your motivation and fit for the role.
 A resume supplies the candidate’s qualifications, work history, and skills.
 Still, the cover letter better personalizes the introduction of the candidate and how or why the candidate is perfect for the role.

 What is a Cover Letter?